Get

 Image Credit: Couleur, Pixabay

-Some cats like raspberries and others don’t.
+Some cats like raspberries, and others don’t.
 The good news is that it doesn’t really matter either way.
-Raspberries aren’t necessary for good cat health, but they do provide a source of fiber and antioxidants that felines can benefit from, even if minimally.
+Raspberries aren’t necessary for good cat health, but they may provide a source of fiber and antioxidants that felines can benefit from, even if minimally.
 These fruits also happen to have vitamins K and A, which play a positive role in things like blood clotting, skin development, and muscle health.

 Serving Suggestions: